Enable maintenance mode using the occ command. sudo -u www-data php occ maintenance:mode --on

 If you keep your

-owncloud/directory, copy it from your old version of ownCloud to your new version.
+owncloud/ directory, move it from your old version of ownCloud to your new version:

 config.php, and none of the upgrade steps touch it.